sergiomoraes/sergiomoraesblog/_fastpages_docs/CONTRIBUTING.md

 - The jupyter to blog post conversion functionality relies on [fastai/nbdev](https://github.com/fastai/nbdev).
 For idiosyncratic uses of nbdev that only apply to blogs that would require a large refactor to nbdev, it might be acceptable to apply a [monkey patch](https://stackoverflow.com/questions/5626193/what-is-monkey-patching) in `fastpages`.
 However, it is encouraged to contribute to `nbdev` where possible if there is a change that could unlock a new feature.
 If you are unsure, please open an issue in this repo to discuss.

-## Note for new contributors from Jeremy

-It can be tempting to jump into a new project by questioning the stylistic decisions that have been made, such as naming, formatting, and so forth.
-This can be especially so for python programmers contributing to this project, which is unusual in following a number of conventions that are common in other programming communities, but not in Python.
-However, please don’t do this, for (amongst others) the following reasons:

-- Contributing to [Parkinson’s law of triviality](https://www.wikiwand.com/en/Law_of_triviality) has negative consequences for a project.
-Let’s focus on deep learning!
-- It’s exhausting to repeat the same discussion over and over again, especially when it’s been well documented already.
-When you have a question about the project, please check the pages in the docs website linked here.
-- You’re likely to get a warmer welcome from the community if you start out by contributing something that’s been requested on the forum, since you’ll be solving someone’s current problem.
-- If you start out by just telling us your point of view, rather than studying the background behind the decisions that have been made, you’re unlikely to be contributing anything new or useful.
-- I’ve been writing code for nearly 40 years now, across dozens of languages, and other folks involved have quite a bit of experience too - the approaches used are based on significant experience and research.
-Whilst there’s always room for improvement, it’s much more likely you’ll be making a positive contribution if you spend a few weeks studying and working within the current framework before suggesting wholesale changes.

 ## Did you find a bug?

 * Nobody is perfect, especially not us.
 But first, please double-check the bug doesn't come from something on your side.
 The [forum](http://forums.fast.ai/) is a tremendous source for help, and we'd advise to use it as a first step.
 Be sure to include as much code as you can so that other people can easily help you.